wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-go/fme-go-install.md

 Now, you're ready to initialize and use the SDK in your Go application.

+> 📘 Note
+>
-Please note that the Go SDK requires the use of a Gateway Service.
+> The Go SDK requires the use of VWO Gateway Service.
 Make sure to set up the Gateway Service before initializing the SDK.
 For more information, see our [Gateway Service documentation](https://developers.vwo.com/v2/docs/gateway-service).